casper-network/docs-archive/index.rst

 Developer-Friendly Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Casper Network’s development ecosystem is designed to support WebAssembly, rather than being written in proprietary languages like Solidity.
-This feature simplifies the development path for enterprises and development teams that want to build on the Casper Network
+This feature simplifies the development path for enterprises and development teams that want to build on the Casper Network.

 .. admonition:: Note